yiwei-github/weblink/README.md

 ## Introduction

 Weblink is a browser-based chat application built on WebRTC, requiring no downloads and usable directly in your browser.
-It offers a serverless, peer-to-peer architecture powered by Firebase signaling and deployed on Vercel.
+It offers a serverless, P2P architecture with multiple backends, including Firebase and WebSocket.
 The application supports real-time text chat, file transfer, file storage, video calls, and multi-party communication through a mesh network.
 Advanced features include chunked and compressed file transfers for efficient and resumable large file sharing, multi-channel data transfer using multiple DataChannels for faster performance, and IndexedDB caching to minimize memory usage during transfers.
 End-to-end encryption ensures privacy and security with encrypted signaling messages.

 This project is deployed on Vercel.
-[Click here to access](https://web1ink.vercel.app).
+Check it out at [https://web1ink.vercel.app](https://web1ink.vercel.app).

-For mainland Chinese users, you can use [https://webl.ink](https://webl.ink) which deployed on aliyun instead.
+You can also use [https://webl.ink](https://webl.ink) which deployed on aliyun instead.

 [**中文介绍**](README_CN.md)